NotAModerator/animatedText/README.md

 - `parent`: The modelpart that the task will be parented to.
 This cannot be changed after the task is created.
 - `offset`: A vector3 that changes the position relative to the parent.
 - `scale`: A vector3 determining the scale of the characters and how far they will be spaced.
 - `json`: The text that the task will display.
-This is the most modular when using JSON-formatted data, but does accept regular strings.
+Accepts JSON-formatted data.

 ## remove(name)
 Removes any task created with the associated name.